crweiner/hacktoberfest-swag-list/CONTRIBUTING.md

 ### Least Involvement to Most Involvement

-Also add your company information to the correct section for this list.
+Also, add your company information to the correct section for this list.
 So far, the involvement scale is the following:

 - Any - 1 PR
 - 1 Merged PR